-Consolidated Zinc : Cleansing notice | MarketScreener
+Consolidated Zinc : Cleansing Notice | MarketScreener

-the Company will offer the New Shares for subscription without disclosure to investors under Part 6D.2 of the Act;
+The Company advises that the shares were issued without disclosure to investors under Part 6D.2 of the Act.
+The Company, as at the date of this notice, has complied with:

-the Company is providing this notice under section 708AA(2)(f) of the Act;

-as at the date of this notice the Company has complied with:

 -